laasa/avnav-seatalk1-reader-rpi-gpio/README.md

 - what is the way to get these values in avnav.

 It takes a bit of time to understand the powerful ideas of multiplexing between all the software in openplotter family.
-To get in touch with avnav plugin programming and python and to have simple and short data ways.
+To get in touch with avnav plugin programming and python and to have simple and short data ways I tried another way.
 Especially the last thing could be interesting: To have the most current 'depth below transducer' value and not the 2 seconds old one.

 # Parameter